What are Focus Group Viewing Facilities?

 Note.
 In the UK, the Market Research Society’s Code of Conduct Guidelines requires respondents be informed at the time of recruitment that they might be observed or recorded.
 Participants also need to be told the purposes of the video and audio recordings and how they may be used.

 In the UK many groups are conducted in home, in hotels, in offices or other central locations depending on the purpose and nature of the research and the preferences of the focus group companies.
-However, in continental Europe, most qualitative market research is carried out in viewing facilities and our see our list of our favourite Viewing Facilities.
+However, in continental Europe, most qualitative market research is carried out in viewing facilities.
 Vision One are members of the AQR (Association of Qualitative Research) – more details can be found here.